nguilford/choons/README.md

 Choons Web App
 =========

-A sample web application that allows a user to manage songs in their library.
+A sample web application that allows a user to manage songs in their music library.
 This is just a demonstration of an integration between a React front end and a Nodejs-based REST API backend.
-As is, the app consists of a simple React server on the front end that retrieves a list of songs associated with a hard-coded user via a Hapi-based API on the backend.
+The app consists of a simple React server on the front end that retrieves a list of songs associated with a hard-coded user via a Hapi-based API on the backend.
 Those songs are then rendered in the browser in a table that allows you to click column headings to sort by any field.
 You may also filter by song title, artist, and album.
 Note that this is a preset list of songs served from a database behind the API.
 While you cannot add to the master list of songs or to a user's list of songs via the UI, you may do so via the API using curl if you feel so inclined.

 The backend was created using [this templating tool](https://github.com/nguilford/node-project).